beregond/beregond.github.io/_posts/2023-09-24-kallaxnorb.markdown

   - Put screws into bracket holes.

-  - Align brackets with template; you can do it yourself with one hand, but if you have someone to help - it will be easier (especially when screwing side with your non-dominant hand) and mount brackets with power screwdriver.
+  - Align bracket with template; you can do it yourself with one hand, but if you have someone to help - it will be easier (especially when screwing side with your non-dominant hand) and mount brackets with power screwdriver.
     ![Mounting](/assets/kallaxnorb/mounting.jpg)

   - Once you done you can put panel inside.
     ![Half done](/assets/kallaxnorb/half-done.jpg)

-  - Repeat until you have 4 levels, notches on top of brackets will align with next levels.
+  - Repeat until you have 4 levels, notches on top of brackets will align with hinges of next level bracket.

   - Then you can cut notches and sacrificial hinges - you can use knife, but if you just lever them and bend - they will break.
     ![Cutting out](/assets/kallaxnorb/cutting-out.jpg)